botelho-sousa/azure-databases-docs/articles/postgresql/migrate/migration-service/best-practices-migration-service-postgresql.md

 - **Migration of PITR**: The best way to get a good estimate on the time taken to migrate your production database server is to take a point-in time restore (PITR) of your production server and run the offline migration on this newly restored server.
 - **Migration of buffer**: After you finish the preceding step, you can plan for actual production migration during a time period when application traffic is low.
 This migration can be planned on the same day or probably a week away.
 By this time, the size of the source server might have increased.
 Update your estimated migration time for your production server based on the amount of this increase.
 If the increase is significant, consider doing another test by using the PITR server.
 But for most servers, the size increase shouldn't be significant enough.
 - **Data validation**: After the migration is finished for the production server, you need to verify if the data in the flexible server is an exact copy of the source instance.
 You can use open-source or third-party tools or you can do the validation manually.
-Prepare the validation steps you want to do before the actual migration.
+Prepare the validation steps you want to do before the actual migration as they need to be finished in the mentioned 72 hours mentioned above.
 Validation can include:

    - Row count match for all the tables involved in the migration.
    - Matching counts for all the database objects (tables, sequences, extensions, procedures, and indexes).